boldlink/terraform-aws-event-bridge/README.md

 Boldlink AWS Event Bridge module has been scanned with Checkov to ensure its resources and default configurations are provided to you following known standards and best practices.

 ### Why choose this module over the standard resouces
-- AWS Cloudwatch Event Rule included as a default
-- AWS Cloudwatch Event Target is also created by the module
 - Optional creation of AWS Cloudwatch Event Permissions which creates an EventBridge permission to support cross-account events in the current account default event bus.
+- **Flexibility:** The module is designed to be flexible, allowing users to specify various targets such as Redshift, SQS, Batch, and more.
+This means you can adapt the module to various use cases and requirements.
+- **Rapid Deployment:** Setting up EventBridge configurations manually can be time-consuming.
+This module allows for rapid deployment of rules, targets, and permissions with minimal effort.
+- **Enhanced Error Handling:** With built-in configurations for retry policies and dead-letter queues, the module ensures that failed events are captured and can be processed later, reducing the chances of data loss.

 Examples available [`here`](./examples)

 ## Usage
-*NOTE*: These examples use the latest version of this module
+**NOTE**: These examples use the latest version of this module

 ```hcl
 module "sns" {